 In the 17th century, the church tower received a new Baroque helmet, and in 1684 the oldest in the city, the public clock, preserved to this day, was mounted on the outer wall.
 Also in the 17th century, side galleries were placed inside the church.

-The church was built on a rectangular plan, with a nave covered with a gable roof, a straight ended chancel and a tower sunk into the temple on the west side.
-It was built in 1433.
-Shorter walls of the building are decorated with gothic crow-stepped gables.
-The chancel is unusually arranged, because it is asymmetrically placed in relation to the two-nave corpus.
-Around 1360 a wooden, flat ceiling was replaced with vaults and new, larger, gothic windows were pierced.
-Inside, medieval gothic equipment is distinguished by a gothic cross and a valuable altar of master Bernt Notke from 1483.
+The church was built on a rectangular plan, with a nave covered with a gable roof, a straight ended chancel on the eastern side and a small, polygonal tower embedded in the nave in 1433 on the west side.
+The shorter walls of the building were decorated with Gothic stepped gables.
+The chancel was located atypically, because it is asymmetrically placed in relation to the two-aisle nave.
+Around 1360, the wooden, flat ceiling was replaced with vaults and new, larger, Gothic windows were pierced.

 Merged into the cramped buildings of the old town, the church has preserved to this day its Gothic body, slightly obliterated from the outside with a Baroque helemet of the tower, and inside with side galleries.
 Among the preserved medieval furnishings, the Gothic cross and the valuable altar made by master Bernt Notke from 1483 stand out.